polywock/globalSpeed/README.md

 ### V2.4.0
 - Performance: Suspend extension if tab is not visible.
 - Performance: Switched to Mutation Observer API.
-- Performance: Improved support for shadow documents.
+- Performance: Improved performance for shadow documents.
    - Now the default behavior, formally was an optional feature called recursive mode.
 - Bug Fix: Seeking hotkeys will now work on Netflix.